ADHD support after Diagnosis

 How Internal Family Systems (IFS) Therapy Supports the Post-Diagnosis Journey

-- Helping protective parts (like the critic or the masker) understand ADHD with compassion
+• Helping protective parts—such as the inner critic or the part that masks—begin to understand ADHD with compassion rather than pressure

-- Allowing exiled parts (shame, fear, humiliation, confusion) to be witnessed safely
+• Allowing more vulnerable or exiled parts (including shame, fear, confusion, or humiliation) to be witnessed safely

-- Rebuilding the life narrative with clarity, curiosity, and Self-leadership
+• Rebuilding the personal narrative with clarity, curiosity, and Self-leadership

-- Supporting acceptance of neurodiversity without minimising real struggles
+• Supporting acceptance of neurodiversity without minimizing the real challenges it can bring

 Internal Family Systems (IFS) therapy offers a gentle, trauma-informed way of understanding and working with emotional parts, at a pace that feels safe, respectful, and collaborative.